Tennessee Court Records

 How Do I Get Back Child Support Paid in Tennessee?

-Upon submitting a complaint for contempt, the Department uses mechanisms such as income withholding, suspension of driver’s license, federal tax offset program, levies, and liens.
+Upon submitting a complaint for contempt, the Department uses mechanisms such as income withholding, suspension of a driver’s license, the federal tax offset program, levies, and liens.
 In 2020, Tennessee used the first round of stimulus checks to offset the back child support for defaulting parents.
 However, Congress exempted the second round of stimulus from the Treasury Offset Program (TOP).

-Is there a Tennessee Statute of Limitations on Child Support?
+Is There A Tennessee Statute of Limitations on Child Support?